webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 which you can repeat an animation using a series of [[svg/attributes/begin|'''begin''']] values.
-For example, the eyeballs discussed in the [[svg/tutorials/smarter_svg_overview|SVG grand tour]] blink several times in a row:
+For example, the eyeballs discussed in the [[svg/tutorials/smarter_svg_overview|SVG grand tour]] blink several times in a row, leaving long pauses between each
+iteration:

  begin = "4s;6s;8s;9s;11.5s;13s"